 What happens when desire becomes programmable?

-Anata: Experiment book cover — speculative AI romance novel set in Tokyo
+Anata: Inheritance book cover — speculative AI romance novel set in Tokyo

 The offer was too good to refuse: teaching English at a prestigious school in Tokyo, all expenses paid, and a jaw-dropping salary.
 For John Bradbury, the only downside was doing it alone, away from his wife for a year.